Jayden-Dollaga/practical-research-/README.md

 Accepted in partial fulfillment of the requirement in Practical Research 1

 <ins>Mrs. Maria Carla A. Nazareno</ins>

 **Principal**

 ---

 ## **ACKNOWLEDGMENT**

-The researchers would like to express their sincere gratitude to everyone who supported and guided them in completing this research study.
-They are especially thankful to their Practical Research teacher for the patience, guidance, and valuable suggestions that helped improve the study and deepen their understanding of the research process.
+The researchers would like to express their sincere gratitude to everyone who supported and guided them in completing this study.
+They are especially thankful to their practical research teacher for their patience, guidance, and valuable suggestions, all of which helped improve the study and deepen the researchers’ understanding of the research process.

 The researchers are also deeply grateful to their families for their unconditional love, understanding, and continuous encouragement.
-Their support provided strength and motivation throughout the challenges encountered during the completion of this study.
+Their emotional and moral support was a great source of strength and motivation during challenging times, such as when facing pressure, making revisions, and meeting deadlines.
+The researchers truly appreciate the sacrifices made and the trust placed in them throughout this endeavor.

-They would also like to thank their friends and classmates for their moral support and encouragement.
-Their positivity and belief in the researchers helped them remain focused and determined.
+They would also like to thank their friends and classmates for their support and encouragement.
+Their positivity and belief in the researchers helped them stay focused and determined.

-Above all, the researchers thank God for granting them wisdom, patience, and perseverance to successfully complete this study.
+Above all, the researchers thank God for granting them the wisdom, patience, guidance, and perseverance necessary to successfully complete this study despite the challenges they encountered along the way.

 **The Researchers**